Trepan-Debuggers/remake/docs/index.rst

 comprehensible tracing, extended error messages and a debugger

-Although debugging GNU Makefiles is a little different than debugging, procedure-oriented programming langauges, this debugger tries similar to other_ trepanning_ debuggers_ and *gdb* in general.
+Although debugging GNU Makefiles is a little different than debugging, procedure-oriented programming languages, this debugger tries similar to other_ trepanning_ debuggers_ and *gdb* in general.
 So knowledge gained by learning this is transferable to those debuggers and vice versa.